 The differential-mode signal range is the maximum voltage difference between the plus and minus inputs that the probe can accept without distorting the signal.
 The distortion from a voltage that is too large can result in a clipped or otherwise inaccurate measurement.
-The differential-mode signal range (the probe dynamic range) has a different value in the 5x and 25x attenuator settings, as shown in Figure 1.
 For specifications, refer to page 14.